rimonim/working_predictions/exploratory_analysis.md

 Ness and Meltzer-Asscher (2021) propose the following model for linguistic processing: "At every stage during sentence processing, multiple representations in long-term memory are pre-activated.
 Many different factors contribute to the activation level of a word: the context, lexical properties of the word (e.g., frequency), idiosyncratic influences, and random noise.
 Once the activation level of a certain word reaches a retrieval threshold, this word is regarded as retrieved, which initiates its integration into the sentence's representation being built in WM."

+In short, Ness and Meltzer-Asscher posit a LTM mechanism similar to the one formulated here in Model 2.
+In addition, though, they propose that when one prediction reaches a certain level of LTM activation (the threshold), it is updated into WM and recieves a boost.

 ##### Results
 ```r